kosli-dev/terraform-aws-kosli-reporter/README.md

 1. Set up Kosli API token:
   - Login to Kosli and [generate a new service account and API key](https://docs.kosli.com/getting_started/service-accounts/)
   - Store the Kosli API key value in an AWS SSM parameter (SecureString type).
-By default, Lambda Reporter will search for the `kosli_api_token` SSM parameter, but it is also possible to set custom parameter name (use `kosli_api_token_ssm_parameter_name` variable).
+By default, Lambda Reporter will search for the `kosli_api_token` SSM parameter in the current AWS account, but it is also possible to set custom parameter arn (use `kosli_api_token_ssm_parameter_arn` variable).

 2. Install Terraform: If you haven't already, you'll need to install Terraform on your local machine.
 You can download Terraform from the [official website](https://www.terraform.io/downloads.html).